cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

     node_modules
     *.key
     ```
 2. Also be careful not to add any empty lines or any other character in this file, as may happen with VSCode under certain conditions.
-If you add any character, ComsJs may not be able to parse it.
+If you add any characters, ComsJs may not be able to parse it.

 </HighlightBox>

 ## Add your imports

-What you are creating now is a very small interface to a blockchain.
-An interface that could eventually have users.
-A good practice is to not ask their address until the point where it is necessary, e.g. if they clicked a relevant button.
-You mimic this behavior in `experiment.ts` by first using the read-only client.
+What you are creating now is a very small interface to a blockchain; an interface that could eventually have users.
+A good practice is to refrain from requesting a user address until the point where it is necessary, e.g. if they clicked a relevant button.
+You observe this practice in `experiment.ts` by first using the read-only client.
 Import it:

 ```typescript
 import { StargateClient } from "@cosmjs/stargate"